 Disorders Causing Lower Back Pain

 Arthritis and herniated discs can be common causes of low back pain.
-There are some people born with spinal abnormalities that can also contribute to this.
+Some people were unfortunately born with spinal abnormalities that can also contribute to this.
 Nevertheless, there are some corrective options even for these patients.
-Lower back pain can be a problem that comes with aging, after an illness, or via strain, overuse, or injuries.
+Lower back pain can be a problem that comes more frequently with aging, after an illness, or via strain, overuse, or injuries.
 Compression fractures are an example of the latter.1 Degenerative discs, spondylolisthesis, spinal stenosis, and scoliosis are other disorders linked to lower back pain.
 Even smoking can lead to increased back aches.2 Pregnancy is yet another factor contributing to pain in the lower back.
 These conditions of which back pain is a symptom have treatment options and there are preventative measures that the patient might try.

 Ergonomics and Lower Back Pain